 - Worst Companions: Onion, garlic, leek, potato, shallot

-- Watering: Water sparsely during plant growth period, heavily after blooms form
+- Watering: Water sparsely during the plant growth period, heavily after blooms form

 - Fertilizing: Side dress with compost or low nitrogen fertilizer when vines are 6 inches tall